-1. Perform part of speech tagging for both languages

-- 2. Calculate the number of instances for all POS patterns in both languages - 3.
-Eliminate the POS patterns with instance count 1.
+- 1. Perform part of speech tagging for both languages. - 2.
+Calculate the number of instances for all POS patterns in both languages. - 3.
+Eliminate the POS patterns with instance counts of 1.

 Collocation Linking Alignment based on Syntax and Statistics